fanconic/fanconic/README.md

 ### Hi there 👋

-My Name is Claudio, and am a Master candidate at ETH Zurich (Swiss Federal Institute of Technology) in Information Technology and Electrical Engineering (EEIT).
+My Name is Claudio, and I am a Master candidate at ETH Zurich (Swiss Federal Institute of Technology) in Information Technology and Electrical Engineering (EEIT).
 I have a strong interest in data science, computer vision and machine learning.

 Recently, I interned as machine learning engineer at IBM and as a management consultant / data scientist at McKinsey & Company.